MatthewYong/recipes-connected/README.md

 ## Credits
 ### Content
-- All text in the website is written by myself, except for the recipes which are taken from [BBCgoodfood](https://bbcgoodfood.com)
+- All text, besides the recipes, are written by myself
+- All recipes are taken from [BBC GoodFood](https://bbcgoodfood.com)
-- To maintain consistency through all my Code Institute projects, a similar structure for the readme file has been used from my previous projects
+- To maintain consistency through all my Code Institute projects, a similar structure for the Readme file has been used from my previous projects

 ### Media
 - All photos for this project are used from: